kuredoro/scold/README.md

 **TL;DR:** The comparison routine is more or less equivalent to a program that reads the program's output from the `stdin` and compares it against correct values.

-The key concepts in cptest are the **lexeme** and the **lexeme type**.
+The key concepts in scold are the **lexeme** and the **lexeme type**.
 Lexeme is a string consisting of printable characters or a single newline.
 The program's output and the test's answer are parsed and turned into a sequence of lexemes while discarding all whitespaces, tabs, etc. between them.

 Given this sequence, the **lexeme type** is deduced for each lexeme.
 The lexeme type specifies what type of data the lexeme holds.
 Currently, there are string, integer and floating-point number types.
 There is a specialization, or an "is-a", relation between the types.
 For example, every integer is a string, but not every string is an integer, hence integer specializes string type.
 In fact, specialization relation is the weak order relation: `>=`, and it follows that: string `>=` floating-point number `>=` integer.